ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 ## Important considerations
 {: #vc_vsphere_70_upgrade-considerations}

 * You are responsible to ensure that all VMware ESXi™ servers have proper firmware and drivers to support vSphere 7.
-Broadwell servers are not supported.
-Research and plan carefully for Skylake and Cascade Lake servers.
+Broadwell and SkyLake servers are not supported.
+Research and plan carefully for Cascade Lake servers.
 * {{site.data.keyword.cloud_notm}} supports only Cascade Lake bare metal servers for newly deployed vSphere 7 instances.
 * If you add clusters or hosts to a vSphere 7 instance from the VMware Solutions console, only Cascade Lake bare metal servers are provisioned.
 * After you upgrade, your existing clusters will continue to use N-VDS switches, which are deprecated by VMware.
 Support for N-VDS (NSX-T Virtual Distributed Switch) will be removed in a future VMware NSX-T™ release.
 Plan to migrate your workloads to a new vCenter Server with NSX-T instance with vSphere 7.
 For more information, see [NSX-V to NSX-T migration overview](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-overview).